Font Pairing Tool

 Contrast

-Effective font pairings use contrast to create visual hierarchy.
-This can be achieved through different font families (serif vs. sans-serif), weights (bold vs. regular), or sizes.
-Contrast helps guide the reader's eye and makes your content more scannable.
+Effective font pairings use contrast to create visual hierarchy through different font families, weights, or sizes.
+Contrast helps guide the reader's eye and makes content more scannable.

 Harmony

 While contrast is important, fonts should still feel harmonious together.
 They should share similar characteristics like x-height, proportions, or design era.
-Fonts that are too different can clash and create visual discord.
+Fonts that are too different can clash.

 Readability

 The body font should be highly readable at small sizes and in long paragraphs.
 Avoid decorative or display fonts for body text.
-Sans-serif fonts are often preferred for body text due to their clean, legible appearance on screens.
+Sans-serif fonts are often preferred for body text on screens.

 Hierarchy

 Use different font sizes, weights, and families to create a clear visual hierarchy.
-Headings should stand out from body text, and different heading levels should be distinguishable from each other.
+Headings should stand out from body text, and different heading levels should be distinguishable.

 Font Pairing Types